iMammal/CytoCave/docs/features3.md

 ![Allen Single Cell Omics - switch to omics tab - explore](AllenOmics.gif)

-- Comparing clustering algorithms such as Louvain, PLACE and WGCNA on the same dataset, exploring the differences in the clustering results and the gene modules identified by each algorithm.
+- Comparison between clustering algorithms such as Louvain, PLACE and WGCNA on the same dataset, exploring the differences in the clustering results and the gene modules identified by each algorithm.

-- Exploring the connectivity patterns of genes in 3D space, using different connectivity matricies, derived from different types of data, such as gene expression, protein-protein interaction, or KEGG pathway data.
+- Exploration of the connectivity patterns of genes in 3D space, using different connectivity matricies, derived from different types of data, such as gene expression, protein-protein interaction, or KEGG pathway data.